kwitophurr/kwitophurr.github.io/_posts/2017-07-01-Election-Neural-Net.md

 {% include image.html url="https://christian-johnson.github.io/election-neural-net/plots/election_data_model_FL.jpg" description="Figure 2: Actual election results for Florida on the left, and the predicted results on the right.
 Click on the image to download a high-resolution version." highres="https://christian-johnson.github.io/election-neural-net/plots/election_data_model_FL.tiff?raw=true" %}

 On average, the neural net predicts a given county's vote to within 1-2% (it changes a little each time the neural net is trained due to how the minimization procedure works, so I run the fitting ten times and average the results).
-The simple thing to do next is to look at deviations in the data from the prediction (i.e. the residuals), and see if any counties have a large excess of Trump votes.
+Now we can look at deviations in the data from the prediction (i.e. the residuals), and see if any counties have a large excess of Trump votes.

-I've plotted the residuals when I run the neural net on each state, and patch the results together in Figure 3.
+In Figure 3 I've plotted the residuals when I run the neural net treating each state as my "test" data and stitched the results together.
 It's important to note that Figure 3 shows only the residuals of _vote share_ - it isn't scaled by electoral vote impact.
 Therefore the fluctuations you see can be tricky to interpret on their own, because random fluctuations in small-population counties can appear pronounced, but be negligible in terms of the actual impact.
 What we might like is a measure of the _significance_ of a given deviation, in terms of significance on the Electoral College.
 Estimating this uncertainty and interpreting the results in this context will be the subject of a future blog post.